mcfly1885/bash-guide/README.md

 - The [example scripts](scripts) are released under **[MIT License](scripts/LICENSE.md).**

- **Disclamer**: The information is provided for educational purposes.
+ **Disclaimer**: The information is provided for educational purposes.
 Although care has been taken to ensure the correctness of the contents, no guarantee is given as to their accuracy or suitability for a specific purpose.
 The author is not responsible for any damages resulting from the use of the information or code presented.

 ## Introduction
 1. [What is Bash?](00-introduction/what-is-bash.md)